CHURCH AND MISSION RESOURCES. DISCOUNTS FOR BULK SALES.

 Ely (near Cambridge)

-This book has been called 'The Reformation in your pocket'.
+This unusual book (110pp) has been called 'The Reformation in your pocket'.

 Then comes an Appendix which could bring a surprise - on what kind of unity Jesus was praying for in John 17, one of the most vital, and yet misunderstood passages in the New Testament.
 (See page on 'Unity'.)
 What did Jesus mean by the Church being 'one'?

 Published in the UK by Monarch and in the US by Hendrickson.
 Available from internet booksellers globally.

 This is an ideal short introduction to the story and significance of the Reformation.
 It asks key questions such as ‘what was at the heart of the Reformation’ and ‘is the Reformation still significant’?
 It includes Martin Luther’s 95 Theses and concludes with helpful pointers for study and reflection.

 Excellent book on a very complex topic covering - start to finish - hundreds of years!

 This publication is well-illustrated.
 It packs an enormous amount of information into a small compass.
 It is clear and easy to understand.
 It is a superb introduction to the Reformation, but I think most readers will want to read a more detailed book after reading this one.